Netflix cancels major Will Smith movie following Oscar's incident

-Netflix has cancelled the sequel to the movie Bright starring Will Smith following the actor's incident at the Oscars last month, though the decision is thought to be not related.
+Netflix has reportedly cancelled the sequel to the movie Bright starring Will Smith.
+The move comes after the actor's incident at the Oscars last month, though the decision is thought to be not related.

 News of the Netflix film's cancellation was spurred on by a Bloomberg report that revealed that the streaming platform has opted to delay the National Geographic series Pole to Pole with the Men in Black actor.
 Bloomberg reporter Lucas Shaw then confirmed (via Twitter) that “Netflix has also abandoned plans to make a sequel to Bright" while also noting that the reasoning is "unrelated to the incident.”